CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Code and Documentation Storage
 Between August 27 and December 03, DERP was version controlled using Git on the SDSM&T MCS GitLab server.
 However, on December 03, the code was migrated to Github.
 All commit history was preserved during this transition.

+As the team consisted of three members by the time coding began, branching was not enforced.
+Communication sufficed to prevent merge conflicts.

 ## Acceptance Criteria
 As stated in our white paper, our primary goals were:
   - Intuitively querying multiple sources to produce a single stream of data